SkygearIO/features/features/237-cms-validation/api.md

 - An expression is a string, which can be evaluated to give boolean value.
 - All other types of validation are predifined expression, i.e. they are all compiled to expression at runtime.
 - Expression evaluation would be based on this library https://github.com/joewalnes/filtrex, while CMS would provide extra predefined functions for common use case.

-### Functions

-- Passing wrong data type to the function would throw error in validation.

 ### Expression context: `value`